KSAMissionCtrl/FlightTracker/README.md

 - [FT] Leaflet popups will overlap and are not smart enough to position themselves to stay off other popups
 - [CR] Going to an astronaut page from the full roster doesn't save filter settings
 - [FT] Hovering over a craft part description tooltip will cause site to think you're no longer hovering over the craft image and elements will fade out until tooltip disappears, possibly removing original caption title as well ([tipped issue](http://forum.nickstakenburg.com/index.php?p=/discussions))
+- [FT] Part descriptions overlay gets in the way of clicking to show more details from the bottom caption
 - [FT] *Chrome Only* scheduled events tooltip does not show up when the list item is hovered over
 - [FT] *Chrome Only* launch video replays do not always load fully
+- [FT] *Chrome Only* hotspots don't show tooltips on body overviews and craft image maps

 ### Future Additions